 The shade hadn’t been in her sixty-four count, sharpener-inclusive box of crayons, but Moira Brody had known it for as long as she could remember.
 Saturating the cloudless sky, it hung behind the Sierra Nevadas like a boundless blue curtain, encompassing the milky peaks and snow-clad pines before yielding to the preternatural liquid hue that was Lake Tahoe.
 Moira’s boots crunched on the snowpack as she welcomed the blast of crisp air that replaced the arid closeness she’d been breathing for the last hour.
 Inhaling antidotally, she aimed her gait at the freshly shoveled path.
 She knocked and opened the door at the same time.
 “Linds?”

 Moira stomped the snow off her boots, then shed them and her coat before following the sound of footfalls upstairs.
 The smell of fresh wood and lemon beeswax drew her to the bedroom at the end of the hall.
 There she found Lindsay Rembrandt contemplating three paint swatches taped to the wall.

 “What do you think?”
-Lindsay asked without preamble, blonde ponytail swinging like a pendulum at the back of her head.
+Lindsay asked by way of greeting, blonde ponytail swinging like a pendulum at the back of her head.
 “Muted Mint, Seafoam Spray or Green Tea?”

 “You’re the interior designer, not me.”
 Moira walked over to the wall in question, drenched in bright winter sunshine.
 After a moment’s consideration she replied, “Muted Mint, not that it matters.”